 Engine 2, as Gupta calls the new phase, will be powered by innovation and take the long view.
 He aims to create new brands in male grooming, superfoods and skincare to fuel Marico’s growth beyond that spurred by its established brands.
 What is certain for now is that this new growth engine will be separate from the core engine – much as Marico had to leap from its family nest before it could take flight in an emerging market.

-This post is based on Harsh Mariwala’s speech at the INSEAD India Business Dialogue 2019 held in Mumbai on 27 April.
+This post is based on Harsh Mariwala’s speech at the INSEAD India Business Dialogue 2019 held in Mumbai.
 The event explored the nature of global challenges and shifting societal expectations from the perspective of "Business as a Force for Good".
 It was jointly organised by the INSEAD Alumni Association – India and the INSEAD Emerging Markets Institute (EMI).

 Leave a Comment